In-app UI

 • type: If you want to render any guide that uses this message type, like when building a generic "Banner" component that could be used multiple times across many guides, but only ever shows a single banner at a time, then use the type selector.

-• When multiple guides exist for a single type, we return the most recently created guide first.
-We are in-progress on a guides ordering feature where you will be able to control this behavior from the Knock dashboard and manually configure which guide should return first.
+• When multiple guides exist for a single type, by default we return the earliest created guides first then the most recently created guide last.
+Alternatively, you can control this behavior and manually configure the relative priority of guides by ordering guides in the Knock dashboard.

 Handling engagement tracking